Fee Remission Program Bulletin

 - have at least 20% of your fees paid.
 Registration status can be confirmed on the Bear Facts Web site.
 You are responsible for meeting all university deadlines for registration and enrollment.

-- Be enrolled in at least 12 units, unless already advanced to doctoral candidacy, not later than February 7, for spring 2014, and remain enrolled in at least 12 units for the semester.
+- Be enrolled in at least 12 units, unless already advanced to doctoral candidacy, not later than September 12, for fall 2014, and remain enrolled in at least 12 units for the semester.

 - Be appointed for the semester.
 For dates, see calendar Web site.